Lilium lancifolium: Varieties

 The names of names considered as varieties at some time are:

 The Lilium tigrinum flore pleno, the double-flowered variety, had been exported out of Japan by William Bull since 1869.

 Names

 Scientific names

 Botanists for many years considered L. tigrinum (after Ker Gawler) the correct scientific name until it was determined that older name L. lancifolium (after Thunberg) refers to the same species, and the latter became the accepted name.

 Vernacular names

 Its common name is tiger lily.
 Although this name is ambiguous across several species, it is correctly applied to this species alone.

 Cat toxicity

-A case study of the successful treatment of a cat that ingested this particular species was published 2007.
+A case study of the successful treatment of a cat that ingested this particular species was published in 2007.

 Uses

 It is cultivated and wild foraged in Asia for its edible bulbs.
 The cultivar 'Splendens' has gained the Royal Horticultural Society's Award of Garden Merit.
 In Taiwan, both the flower and bulbs are used as food, as are the other related species: L. brownii var. viridulum, L. pumilum and L. candidum.